Privacy Statement

 “Data Choices” means the choices you have in relation to your personal information.
 These choices may be offered to you as data subject rights required by law.

 “Personal information” means information that identifies, relates to, describes, or can be reasonably linked, directly or indirectly, to a specific human, in a personal capacity.
-It does not include information that is considered de-identified, anonymous, or aggregated under applicable law or information relating to a person in their employment or professional capacities, including information obtained from or about ACLU employees or job applicants looking to work at ACLU.
+It does not include information that is considered de-identified, anonymous, or aggregated under applicable law or information relating to a person in their employment or professional capacities, including information obtained from or about an ACLU employee or job applicants looking to work at ACLU.

 “Processing” of personal information means any operation, or set of operations performed, manually or automatically, on personal information, like collection, use, organization, structuring, storage, transmission, analysis, retrieval, deletion, or modification of personal information.